 The firm typically requires a $50,000 minimum investment to become a client, although exceptions may be granted at the discretion of Allen Capital Group.

 Services Offered by Allen Capital Group

-Allen Capital Group offer investment advice tailored to the risk tolerance and financial goals of its clients.
+Allen Capital Group offers investment advice tailored to the risk tolerance and financial goals of its clients.
 It continuously monitors their investment accounts while making changes if deemed necessary.
-Also, the firm provides financial planning services covering such topics as:
+The firm also provides financial planning services covering such topics as:

 - Tax preparation and planning

 - Estate planning

 - Social Security analysis

 Additionally, the firm serves as a fiduciary advisor to retirement plan sponsors under the Employee Retirement Income Security Act (ERISA).

 Allen Capital Group emphasizes diversification when making investment recommendations.
 The firm's advisors aim to build a portfolio with various asset classes it considers suitable to help you meet your investment goals.
 It also makes investment decisions based on your risk tolerance, financial situation and other personal factors.

 The firm generally assumes a long-term investment approach based on buying and holding assets for more than a year.
 However, Allen Capital Group may also engage in short-term strategies that require assets to be sold less than a year after they were purchased.